 Memories of childhood in a Kentish village during the Second World War

 Born in Penshurst in the thirties, David Martin spent his childhood there until the 1950s.
 He lived in the village in what is now the doctors’ surgery and has just completed a wonderfully evocative account of his memories of Penshurst during World War II.
-This is to be published here in serial form, starting April 5th and continuing for five weeks.
+This is published here in serial form.

 Forge Stores now open Wednesday afternoons...

-From October 2012 the Forge Stores will be open on Wednesday afternoons.
+The Forge Stores now opens on Wednesday afternoons.

 Penshurst may only have one shop but it is now open from 6.30 am weekdays and on Saturday and Sunday mornings.